sutajo/pure-nes/README.md

 You can either play with a keyboard or a controller.
 The controls are listed in the main menu.

+I tested a few games on my Ryzen 7 2700 processor and the average FPS lied between 150-170 FPS (with Ubuntu + LLVM backend).
+Even an old Core 2 Duo processor is fast enough to run the emulation in real-time.

+There is a GHC bug on Windows that prevents compilation with the LLVM backend.
+Due to the fact that the NCG backend generally produces slower code, the emulator runs somewhat slower on Windows.

 # Build instructions for Ubuntu

 # Install Gtk